Warning: Emails misusing the names of Anthony Macpherson and John Harding of Kingsley Napley LLP

 Is there a genuine firm or person?

-The SRA does authorise and regulate a genuine firm by the name of Kingsley Napley LLP (SRA ID: 500046), whose head office is at Knights Quarter, 14 St John’s Lane, London, EC1M 4AJ.
-The genuine website for the firm is www.kingsleynapley.co.uk.
-Their head office contact number is +44 (0)20 7814 1200.
+The SRA authorises and regulates a genuine firm of solicitors called Kingsley Napley LLP, whose head office address is Knights Quarter, 14 St. John’s Lane, London EC1M 4AJ.
+The telephone number is 020 7814 1200 and genuine website is www.kingsleynapley.co.uk

 What should I do?